-Her research in the field of Honors education includes book chapters on internationalizing the Honors curriculum and the role of contract courses in the honors experience.
+Edgington's research in the field of honors education includes book chapters on internationalizing the honors curriculum and the role of contract courses in the honors experience.
 She is currently editing a volume on honors advising.

 - 19th-century French and French-Canadian poetry